flackr/dungeon/html/README.md

   - need to figure out a strategy for caching or sharing these tile files.
 Known issues:
   - single tile objects show a white border.
 This is unfortunate.
+  - hex-drag gets confused in the corners.
+We should check for actual content in the pixels (in hit-test)

 Randomness
   - debugger causes a debugbreak in javascript.
 Fires into chrome debugger.